marco-schmidt/messy/README.md

 * API documentation with javadoc.
 * Code coverage reporting with jacoco and codecov.io.
 * Check for new versions of dependencies with gradle plugin versions.
-* Create reports of dependencies and their licenses and check against licenses against positive list.
+* Create reports of dependencies and their licenses and check licenses against positive list.

 ## Development Setup